awslabs/aws-deployment-framework/docs/user-guide.md

           repository: my_test_repository
 ```

-In the above example, the *ami-builder* pipeline is triggered by everytime a new package version is published to the *my_test_repository* repo.
+In the above example, the *ami-builder* pipeline is triggered when a new package version is published to the *my_test_repository* repository in CodeArtifact.

 ### Additional Deployment Maps